nasa/fprime/cmake/README.md

 # F` CMake Build System

 Stock F´ ships with a bispoke makesystem ensure that building is done correctly and in the correct order.
 However, using and mantaining this build system presents a steep learning curve to new users of F´.
 This included CMake system is intended as an eventual replacement to the existing build system that should be easier to learn and use.
 In addition, the use of cmake puts F´more in line with standard C++ development.

 Since this CMake system ships along-side the original make system, certain caveats must be understood before beigining to use CMake.
 These caveats should dissappear after CMake replaces the original make system in its entirety

 ### CMakes Caveats

 1. CMake should not be used in tandem with the original make system.
 If it is needed to switch between make systems, perform a `git clean` command or otherwise remove generated files.
 2. CMake in-source builds will be dangerous as auto-generated CMake Makefiles will clobber the existing make system.
-Use CMake out-of-source builds until the old make system is replaced.
+Use CMake out-of- source builds until the old make system is replaced.
 3. CMake UTs collide with existing UTs.
 Thus a cmake `make check` may not fully pass.

 ## Getting Started Using CMake and F`

 CMake as a system auto-generates OS-specific make files for building F´.
 Once these file are generated, standard make tools can be run to perform the compiling, asebmling, linking etc. Building a CMake-enabled deployment comes down to just a small number of step:

 1. Make a directory to build in
 2. Call CMake to generate make-files